 Lively, because it’s filled with spices and color that makes an otherwise visually boring dish, strikingly appetizing.

 WHAT INGREDIENTS ARE IN VEGETABLE BLACK BEANS AND RICE?

 - Brown Rice

 - Black Pepper

 IS BLACK BEANS AND RICE HEALTHY?

-Let’s talk about what’s in this recipe.
-The base of this healthy dinner begins with black beans and brown rice.
+Let’s talk about what’s in this rice with vegetables recipe.
+The base of this healthy vegetarian rice and beans recipe begins with black beans and brown rice.

 - Black beans are filled with protein and fiber, and they add an earthy flavor and a creamy texture.